CriusNyx/sol/lsp/README.md

-# SOL Language Server
+# Devcon Language Server

-This package provides a language feature for the SOL language for visual studio code.
+This package provides a language feature for the DevCon language for visual studio code.

 # Quickstart